-WHEREAS, Ordinance No. 20-24 provides that Council may extend the Emergency Term for one or’ more additional terms, each for no more than sixty days,and
+WHEREAS, Ordinance 21-03 further provides that the term may be extended by a Resolution of Council for one or more additional terms, of no more than sixty days; and

 AN ORDINANCE REQUIRING INDIVIDUALS TO WEAR FACE COVERINGS IN RETAIL AND FOODSERVICE ESTABLISHMENTS, AND MATTERS RELATED THERETO

 WHEREAS, the 2019 Novel Coronavirus (“COVID-19”) is a respiratory disease that can result in serious illness or death by the SARSCoV-2 virus, which is a new strain of coronavirus previously unidentified in humans and which can spread from person to person;